Visiting the Neue Galerie in NYCMarch 20, 2017

 During my recent visit just a few short weeks ago, I went to the Neue Galerie which houses early twentieth-century German and Austrian art and design.
 One of its most famous exhibitions is Gustav Klimt and Adele Bloch-Bauer: The Woman in Gold.
 You might be familiar with the name from the 2015 film adaptation starring Helen Mirren as Maria Altmann and Ryan Reynolds as lawyer Randy Schoenberg.
 The film is based on the real-life story of Altmann’s quest to be reunited with Gustav Klimt’s paintings of her aunt, Portrait of Adele Bloch-Bauer which was seized by the Nazis.

 Gustav Klimt (1862-1918) is one of the most important artists of fin-de-siècle Vienna.
-He’s best known for his lively landscapes, striking portraits, and erotic drawings of women.
+He’s best known for his lively landscapes, striking accutane online cheap portraits, and erotic drawings of women.
 The display at Neue Galerie featured 50 works (including the Adele Bloch-Bauer I) such as paintings, related drawings, vintage photos, decorative arts and archival pieces.

 The “woman in gold” sentiment is derived from the style Klimt chose for the iconic portrait, which is layered in lustrous gold and silver.
 Released in 1907, Adele Bloch-Bauer I took Klimt four years to perfect, and the museum’s president and co-founder Ronald S. Lauder was beyond pleased to have acquired it.